On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Observations Data

-The recovery fraction at a particular magnitude defines the completeness.
-This fraction is plotted as a function of UVW1 AB magnitude in Fig. \ref{fig:comp} and is used in section \ref{sec:4.1} to calculate the binned LF.
+The recovery fraction at a particular magnitude, which is also the probability of detecting a source at that magnitude, defines completeness.
+This fraction is plotted as a function of UVW1 AB magnitude in Fig. \ref{fig:comp} and is used in Section \ref{sec:4.1} to calculate the binned LF.
 The distributions of the magnitude offsets between the inserted and recovered sources are used as the error distributions, as they contain information of the unknown systematics unique to the XMM-OM, the UVW1 filter and the detection process.
-These distributions are plotted as a function of simulated UVW1 magnitudes in Fig. \ref{fig:hist}.
+These distributions are plotted as a function of the simulated UVW1 magnitudes in Fig. \ref{fig:hist}.
 Each colour represents a simulated UVW1 magnitude ranging from UVW1 mag 20 to 24.75.
-These distributions are forward folded with the LF models in order to obtain the observed distributions, before the maximum likelihood fitting is performed (section \ref{sec:4.2}) to obtain the LF parameters.
+The scatter observed in these distributions arises from the statistical errors associated with the measurements of the magnitudes at each input magnitude.
+The bias accounts for the variations caused by fluctuations in the background estimate and other systematic factors.
+These perturbations (both scatter and bias) in the apparent magnitudes translate directly to perturbations in the absolute magnitudes.
+The distributions of magnitude offsets are forward-folded with the LF models to obtain models for the observed distributions, before the maximum likelihood fitting is performed (Section \ref{sec:4.2}) to obtain the LF parameters \citep[also see][]{2021MNRAS.506..473P,2022MNRAS.511.4882S}.
+We note here that no corrections are made to the observed magnitudes, and that the error distributions are only used in the maximum likelihood fitting, not in the binned luminosity functions.

-As it can be seen in Fig. \ref{fig:comp}, our catalogue is found to be > 98 per cent complete for UVW1 < 21 mag, 75 per cent complete at UVW1 $\leq$ 22.5 mag and falls < 10 per cent as UVW1 magnitude goes beyond $23.25$.
-At UVW1 24 mag the recovery fraction goes down to $< 1$ per cent.
-From Fig. \ref{fig:hist} (see inset), it can be seen that the magnitude offset distribution is lying at the negative values mostly for UVW1 mag 23.75 and completely for UVW1 mag > 24, implying that the recovered sources are brighter than the ones inserted.
+As can be seen in Fig. \ref{fig:comp}, our catalogue is found to be > 98 percent complete for UVW1 < 21 mag, 75 percent complete at UVW1 $\leq$ 22.5 mag and falls < 10 percent as UVW1 magnitude goes beyond $23.25$.
+At UVW1 24 mag the recovery fraction decreases to $< 1$ percent.
+From Fig. \ref{fig:hist} (see inset), it can be seen that the magnitude offset distribution is composed predominantly of negative values for UVW1 mag 23.75 and completely for UVW1 mag > 24, implying that the recovered sources are brighter than the ones inserted.